Key Takeaways

 - Using only one check: Some checks fail in some dreams.
 Use 2-3 different types.

-- Giving up too early: Most people need 2-4 weeks of consistent practice before their first lucid dream via reality checks.
+- Giving up too early: Many people need weeks of consistent practice before reality checks begin to show up in dreams.

-- Not combining with MILD: Reality testing alone is less effective.
-The combination with intention-setting (MILD) boosts results by 152%.
+- Not combining with MILD: Reality testing is often stronger when paired with intention-setting and dream recall practice.

 The Bottom Line

-Choose 2-3 checks, practice with genuine questioning 10-15 times per day, set your intention before sleep, and give it 3-4 weeks.
-The majority of people who follow this protocol achieve lucidity.
+Choose 2-3 checks, practice with genuine questioning 10-15 times per day, set your intention before sleep, and track the results in your dream journal for several weeks.